What’s more important for the process success — explaining why one should perform it or how exactly they can achieve it?

 - Establish a naming convention.
 Create a framework defining how all documents should be named to distinguish the files easily.

 - Follow a clear structure.
-Use a template to build all your policies and procedures upon.
+Use a template to build all your policies and procedures.

 - Create a standard writing format.
 Guidelines for format and style will help different contributors create documentation that feels harmonious.